Summary

 The benchmark Russell 3000 Index ended 4.5% lower for the quarter and is down 24.6% year to date.
 In a departure from earlier in the year, growth stocks held up better than their value counterparts while smaller caps outperformed larger companies.
 The small and mid cap focused Russell 2500 Growth Index fell 0.1% for the quarter while the Russell Midcap Growth Index was lower by 0.7%.

 For the third quarter, the performance of several of these smaller cap, growth-oriented businesses in the consumer discretionary and information technology (IT) sectors helped the ClearBridge Select Strategy outperform the benchmark.
-These included Latin America e-commerce marketplace MercadoLibre, which bounced off June lows after turning in another strong quarter of 40% growth with increasing levels of profitability, as well as footwear retailer Crocs.
-The development of the electric vehicle (EV) market is a secular innovation we are targeting and here we saw solid contributions from ON Semiconductor, which designs semiconductor components for power management with end markets in industrials and electronics that go into EVs, as well as leading EV manufacturer Tesla.
+These included Latin America e-commerce marketplace MercadoLibre (MELI), which bounced off June lows after turning in another strong quarter of 40% growth with increasing levels of profitability, as well as footwear retailer Crocs (CROX).

+The development of the electric vehicle (EV) market is a secular innovation we are targeting and here we saw solid contributions from ON Semiconductor (ON), which designs semiconductor components for power management with end markets in industrials and electronics that go into EVs, as well as leading EV manufacturer Tesla (TSLA).

-WillScot, which falls into the evolving opportunity segment of the portfolio that includes companies with specific drivers toward operating improvement, continued to execute on its merger with Mobile Mini by driving value-added sales in a more resilient business model and generating abundant free cash flow.
+WillScot (WSC), which falls into the evolving opportunity segment of the portfolio that includes companies with specific drivers toward operating improvement, continued to execute on its merger with Mobile Mini by driving value-added sales in a more resilient business model and generating abundant free cash flow.

 The overwhelming majority of recent performance headwinds were in health care.
-Primary detractors Syneos Health, Horizon Therapeutics and Surgery Partners were each hurt by distinct issues.
+Primary detractors Syneos Health (SYNH), Horizon Therapeutics (HZNP) and Surgery Partners (SGRY) were each hurt by distinct issues.
 Syneos, a leading contract research organization, experienced a slowdown in new business wins from pharmaceutical customers; Horizon saw weaker sales trends for one of its key drugs, Tepezza for thyroid eye disease, while Surgery Partners sold off on concerns that increased summer vacation for doctors would lead to lower patient procedures combined with a fair amount of leverage on its balance sheet.

 Our performance in health care was disappointing as we believed this lower-multiple area of the portfolio would be more defensive, with the businesses more insulated from macro issues plaguing the broader economy.
 We continue to own all three stocks due to quite attractive valuations.

 We made limited changes to the portfolio in the third quarter.
-New buys included embryonic positions in several rapid growers — MongoDB and Clear Secure — whose valuations have come in quite dramatically.
+New buys included embryonic positions in several rapid growers — MongoDB (MDB) and Clear Secure (YOU) — whose valuations have come in quite dramatically.
 MongoDB is a company we followed for many years before its 2017 IPO.
 The stock looks very attractive trading at a third of its recent peak in November 2021.
 The company’s database software is growing rapidly and taking share in a $50 billion plus global market.

 Clear Secure is using its innovative biometrics technology to improve how consumers go through airport security.
 We believe its subscription-based model, which contributes to better throughput through airports, should prove more resilient to travel trends through a downturn with more company-specific growth drivers in the years ahead, including new avenues to monetize its unique identification systems.
-We trimmed our Expedia position and rolled those proceeds into Clear Secure.
+We trimmed our Expedia (EXPE) position and rolled those proceeds into Clear Secure.

-We continued to trim some of the Strategy’s consumer-exposed areas with the sale of website tools provider Wix.com, gaming software developer Unity Software and theme park operator Six Flags Entertainment and a trim of discount retailer Burlington Stores.
-Meanwhile, we added to software names Snowflake, which is rapidly gaining share in cloud data management, and Everbridge, an improving growth story under new management.
+We continued to trim some of the Strategy’s consumer-exposed areas with the sale of website tools provider Wix.com (WIX), gaming software developer Unity Software (U) and theme park operator Six Flags Entertainment (SIX) and a trim of discount retailer Burlington Stores (BURL).
+Meanwhile, we added to software names Snowflake (SNOW), which is rapidly gaining share in cloud data management, and Everbridge (EVBG), an improving growth story under new management.

 It feels like every day brings another headline detailing a historic move or level in some key macro or industry stat.
 This all translates in the short term to more rate hikes, more pain ahead and more patience required before investors feel comfortable buying risk assets.
 As a result, we believe this is an excellent time to be adding to high-conviction stocks whose businesses will likely benefit from company-specific drivers and whose valuations have already been compressed in a turbulent equity market.